mohitg66/Tank-Stars/README.md

 # Tank Stars
-A clone of the game Tank Stars made using Java develooment framework libGDX
+A clone of the game Tank Stars developed using Java develooment framework libGDX